Association for Financial Markets in Europe

 AFME

-AFME represents leading global and European banks and other significant capital market players, advocating for deep and integrated European capital markets that serve the needs of companies and investors.
+AFME represents Europe's wholesale financial markets, advocating for deep and integrated European capital markets that serve companies and investors.

 Lobbying Activity